jaredhowland/contacts/README.rst

 Input
 -----
 This is an extensive example.
-Most of the time, you will only need a tiny fraction of these fields to create a vCard:
+The code is well documented and you should get all the hints needed for using it in an IDE.
+Most of the time, you will only need a fraction of these fields to create a vCard:

 .. code-block:: php

        <?php
           require 'vendor/autoload.php';

-          use \Contacts\Options;
-          use \Contacts\Vcard;
+          use \Contacts\Options; // Only needed if you must override the default settings use \Contacts\Vcard;

           // Set desired options